dbgate/dbgate.github.io/_docs/dbdeploy.md

 - Names are defined without schema name, one model describes one schema
 - Default values are defined as SQL expressions, so if you want to define string, you must use 'single quotes'
 - You could define static data for table

+### Use of migration scripts
+You could combine more traditional migration scripts with DbGate specific deploy management, some more specific objects could be created with migration scripts.
+Scripts types are determined by file extension, directory layout is the user's choice, DbGate is not affected by this.

+The following script extensions are supported:
+- `*.predeploy.sql` - scripts are run before every deploy process
+- `*.install.sql` - scripts are executed only if they are different from previous deploy
+- `*.uninstall.sql` - this script is paired to `.install.sql` file, is executed before new version of `*.install.sql` file is executed
+- `*.once.sql` - scripts are executed only once
+- `*.postdeploy.sql` - scripts are run before every deploy process

+DbGate uses table `dbgate_deploy_journal` for tracking of deploy scripts deployed to database.
+This table is create automatically, when you deploy any project with at least one migration script.

 ### Usage in DbGate GUI